crukedsh/Olin-ProgLang-Jala/README.md

     scala Shell
 ```

- Actually, intellij is used to develop the project, and we have no idea how to professional build up sbt :flushed:
+ Actually, intellij is used to develop the project, and we currently have no idea how to professionally build up sbt :flushed:

+ For info, see `doc/`.